Cocker Spaniel Puppy Guide

 Vaccination Timeline

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Cocker Spaniels have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to ear infections and cataracts.
+Cocker Spaniels bring a medium build, a moderate shedding pattern, and breed-specific health risk around ear infections and cataracts — each of those shifts routine care in a different direction.

 Socialization Window